SouthGreenPlatform/AgroLD_webapp/agrold_indexation/README.md

 # Contact

-For bug tracking purpose you can use the GitHub or questions about AgroLG, you can contact the mainteners using the following email addresses:
+For bug tracking purpose you can use the GitHub or questions about AgroLD, you can contact the maintainers using the following email addresses:

 * nordine.elhassouni_at_cirad.fr
 * pierre.larmande_at_ird.fr
+* stella.zevio_at_etu.umontpellier.fr

 # Contributing